OxfordDemSci/ICS_Analysis/readme.md

     * iv.
 The Inter- and Multidisciplinary Nature of Impact	83
     * v.
 The Gendered Nature of Underpinning Research

 * The interactive dashboard.
 This is found in `./src/dashboard`, and is a standalone repository which is linked to this one as a submodule.
-The dashboard is built using [Streamlit](https://streamlit.io/), and is hosted on [Heroku](https://www.heroku.com/).

 ### Dashboard